7 Reasons Why Adding Good Visuals in Your Presentations Drives Engagement

 7. Images help to break the monotone

-If you regularly use audience engagement polls, you’d be familiar with the different types of polls: multiple choice polls, open-text polls, word clouds, quizzes.
-Hosting long events would mean that you need to conduct many polls during the sessions, to increase engagement, check understanding, conduct ice-breakers and even get a quick feedback.
+If you regularly use audience engagement polls, you’d be familiar with the different types of polls: multiple-choice polls, open-text polls, word clouds, and quizzes.
+Hosting long events would mean that you need to conduct many polls during the sessions, to increase engagement, check to understand, conduct ice-breakers, and even get quick feedback.